Wednesday, 19 February 2025

 Boost productivity with Microsoft 365's new AI agents, handling tasks in SharePoint, Teams, and Planner for better efficiency and collaboration.

 At Ignite 2024, Microsoft unveiled an exciting development for Microsoft 365 users: AI agents designed to simplify your workload.
 These intelligent tools can assist with everyday tasks, from answering basic questions to managing multi-step projects.
-The aim is clear—boost your while saving you time and money.
+The aim is clear—boost your productivity while saving you time and money.

 These AI agents are tailored with specific knowledge to collaborate with you or independently manage tasks, making them a powerful addition to Microsoft 365’s capabilities.
 Here’s a breakdown of the new features you can start exploring.